Extend the random-walk shielding-potential viscosity model to hot temperature regime: Introduction

 In this work, we extend RWSP-VM by reconsidering the collision distance which is introduced by the hard-sphere concept.
-This new model named as ext-RWSP-VM has a wider temperature range of applications, i.e., it is not only applicable in warm temperature region, but also in hot temperature region (hundreds of eV to millions of eV), maintaining the advantages of RWSP-VM simultaneously.
+This new model named as ext-RWSP-VM has a wider temperature range of applications, i.e., it is applicable in the temperature regime of $10^0-10^5$ eV, maintaining the advantages of RWSP-VM simultaneously.
+For simplicity, we roughly denote the temperature regime of $10^0-10^2$ eV and $10^2-10^5$ eV as warm temperature regime and hot temperature regime, respectively.